My Pet Center

 • Anti-nausea medication

-If a hospital stay is needed, the treatment is similar to acute triaditis.
+If hospitalization is necessary for chronic triaditis, the treatment approach is similar to that of acute triaditis.

 Prognosis for Cats with Triaditis

-With prompt treatment, many cats will recover fully from acute triaditis.
-However, some may develop chronic symptoms in the months following their treatment in the hospital.
-These are usually manageable with a special diet and medication.
+With timely treatment, many cats can fully recover from acute triaditis.
+However, in some cases, cats may experience ongoing chronic symptoms in the months following their hospital treatment.
+The good news is that these chronic symptoms can usually be managed effectively through a combination of a special diet and medication.

-Chronic triaditis often cannot be completely cured, but some cats will only require a change in diet as a long-term treatment once their initial symptoms have been treated.
-Other cats may need medication, either intermittently or long-term, to control their symptoms.
+While chronic triaditis may not have a complete cure, some cats may only require a long-term dietary change once their initial symptoms have been treated.
+Others may need medication intermittently or on a long-term basis to control their symptoms.

 In conclusion, Triaditis in cats is a serious but usually treatable condition.
 It can be difficult to diagnose, and your veterinarian may need to run multiple tests to rule out other conditions and find evidence of the triaditis.